mervanpolat/CinemaRoomManager/README.md

 ## Installation

 Ensure you have Java installed on your system.
-This application was built and tested with Java [version].
+This application was built and tested with Java.
 You can download Java from the official [Oracle website](https://www.oracle.com/java/technologies/javase-downloads.html) or use package managers for your specific operating system.

 ## Compilation and Execution